polt13/SQL-query-optimizer/README.md

 Furthermore, there is a chance that ``multiple tuples with same keys but different rowIDs`` are inserted into the Hash Table.
 If the amount of such tuples **exceeds** the ``NBHD_SIZE``, then rehashing does not help at all (Neighbourhood will remain full).
 For this reason, we have implemented a ``Linked List`` (chaining) where, if the exact same key is found, the whole tuple is appended to the list.
 This List is part of ``class bucket`` fields.

 The size of the Neighbourhood is defined in ``hashtable.h`` as ``NBHD_SIZE``.

+**NOTE:** Some of the unit tests (e.g Full HT Insert, Swap HT Insert) will fail if NBHD_SIZE is changed because they are based on that specific size.
+*Nevertheless, the whole implementation works just fine*.